Dustyroom/flat-kit-doc/_docs/outlines.md

 * **Use Color** enables or disables taking all color difference data on the scene when calculating the outlines.
 This feature is URP only.
     ![Outline Image Effect Render Event list](/FlatKit_Manual_Images/flat-kit-outline-param-3-color-2.gif)

-**NOTE:** If you see that *Use Depth* and *Use Normals* have no effect in your project, please navigate to _Project Settings_ ▶︎ _Graphics_ and insert **[FlatKit] Example Settings URP** file into _Scriptable Rendering Pipeline Setting_ field.
+**NOTE:** If you see that *Use Depth* and *Use Normals* have no effect in your project, please navigate to _Project Settings_ ▶︎ _Graphics_ and insert **[FlatKit] Example URP Asset** file into _Scriptable Rendering Pipeline Setting_ field.
 If you are using your own settings file instead, please make sure to have _Opaque texture_ and _Depth texture_ checkboxes on, which can be found on Inspector tab when you select that URP settings file.
 {: .notice--info}

 #### Advanced Parameters